 They were also 21 percent more likely to have a cardiac arrest, and 10 percent more likely to need a ventilator to help them breathe, according to the study.

 Though older patients stayed in the hospital longer, the cost of their care averaged about $3,231 less than that of younger patients.
 Researchers suspect that’s because many didn’t have angioplasty, a costly treatment.

-Dr. Gregg Fonarow, a professor of cardiology at the University of California, Los Angeles, said there is a real problem in how older heart attack patients
+Dr. Gregg Fonarow, a professor of cardiology at the University of California, Los Angeles, said there is a real problem in how older heart attack patients are treated.

 “While the investigators found that older patients had lower adjusted total hospital charges despite lower quality care and worse outcomes, this finding further illustrates how misleading and counterproductive it is for Medicare to be using cost data as a hospital level metric of quality and value,” said Fonarow, who was also not part of the study.

 These findings highlight how important it is to improve the quality of care, particularly for older patients with heart attacks in U.S. hospitals, he said.